RetClean: Retrieval-Based Data Cleaning Using Foundation Models and Data Lakes: System Architecture

 Another example of a configuration is (refer to the $4^{th}$ column in ``health.csv'' table):

 Here, the user wants to impute the missing values in the Blood Type (BT) column.
 Such details are most probably not available as world knowledge, but could be available in a local data lake, \eg a hospital database.
 Therefore, the user opts for and specifies the use of a data lake.
-The local mode flag is set to True, which indicates the use of the custom local foundation model, possibly for privacy concerns.
+The local mode flag is set to True, which indicates the use of the custom local LLM, possibly for privacy concerns.

-We offer a user-friendly Graphical User Interface (GUI) (see Section~\ref{sec:scenarios}) to simplify the process of specifying the user's requirements.

 \stitle{Non-retrieval based data cleaning.} \sys employs a tuple-by-tuple cleaning approach.
-In the case the user opts for non-retrieval-based methods (\eg cleaning $t_1$ and $t_4$ in column Gender), \sys reads one tuple at a time and passes it to \chat in the \att{Reasoner} module.
+In the case the user opts for non-retrieval-based methods (\eg cleaning $t_1$ and $t_4$ in column Gender), \sys reads one tuple at a time and passes it to the selected LLM in the \att{Reasoner} module.
 In this case, retrieval-related modules (i.e., the Indexer and Reranker) are bypassed.
-This allows \chat to impute values for $t_1$ and $t_4$, as depicted in the output of Figure~\ref{fig:overview}.
+The LLM, based the knowledge it learned from its training data, suggests values for imputation for $t_1$ and $t_4$, as depicted in the output of Figure~\ref{fig:overview}.

 \stitle{Retrieval-based data cleaning.} If the user opts for a retrieval-based method, \sys will index all tuples in the specified data lake.
-The \att{Tuple-Based Indexer} module supports both a syntactic index using Elasticsearch and a semantic index using Meta Faiss~\cite{faiss}.
-The indexes are typically constructed offline--but for the demo purpose, we allow uploading small data lakes for on-the-fly indexing.
+The \att{Tuple-Based Indexer} module supports both a syntactic and semantic index.
+The syntactic index is implemented in Elasticsearch and use the default BM25 for similarity search.
+The semantic search is performed using a vector database, namely Qdrant (https://github.com/qdrant/qdrant).
+We also use LlamaIndex (https://www.llamaindex.ai/) to easily connect these indexes to the LLM, either local or on the cloud.
 Then, given a dirty tuple (\eg $t_2$ in the BT column), \sys first retrieves the top-$n$ relevant tuples, where $n$ is large enough (e.g., $n = 100$) for ensuring high recall.
 Then, the tuples are passed to the \att{Reranker} module.
 The main role of the \att{Reranker} is to refine and reorder the retrieved tuples using more advanced methods, e.g., ColBERT~\cite{colbert} or CrossBERT~\cite{crossbert}, and finally produces the top-$k$ candidates, where $k \ll n$ (\eg $k = 5$), to ensure high precision.
-The \att{Reranker} and \att{Reasoner} are designed as separate modules to provide flexibility so we can easily use \chat as the \att{Reasoner}.
+The \att{Reranker} and \att{Reasoner} are designed as separate modules to provide flexibility so we can easily use any arbitrary LLM from the supported LLM suite as the \att{Reasoner}.